Tiny Alaska village experiences boom in polar bear tourism

 JUNEAU, Alaska (AP) — A tiny Alaska Native village has experienced a boom in tourism in recent years as polar bears spend more time on land than on diminishing Arctic sea ice.

-Alaska's Energy Desk reports more than 2,000 people visited the northern Alaska village of Kaktovik on the Beaufort Sea last year to see polar bears in the wild.
+More than 2,000 people visited the northern Alaska village of Kaktovik on the Beaufort Sea last year to see polar bears in the wild, Alaska's Energy Desk reported Monday.

-Jennifer Reed of the Arctic National Wildlife Refuge says the village had less than 50 visitors annually before 2011.
+The village had less than 50 visitors annually before 2011, said Jennifer Reed, of the Arctic National Wildlife Refuge.

+"Today we're talking about hundreds and hundreds of visitors, many from around the world each year," Reed said.

+Polar bears have always been a common sight on sea ice near Kaktovik, but residents started noticing a change in the mid-1990s.
+More bears seemed to stay on land, and researchers began taking note of more female bears making dens in the snow on land instead of on the ice.

-She says U.S. Fish and Wildlife Service biologists began hearing reports of increasing numbers of polar bears in the area in the early 2000s.
-As more attention was given to the plight of polar bears about a decade ago, more tourists stated flocking to Kaktovik.
+U.S. Fish and Wildlife Service biologists began hearing reports of increasing numbers of polar bears in the area in the early 2000s, Reed said.
+As more attention was given to the plight of polar bears about a decade ago, more tourists stated heading to Kaktovik.

+Most tourists visit in the fall, when bears are forced toward land because sea ice is the farthest away from the shore.
+Some bears become stranded near Kaktovik until the sea freezes again in October or November.

+The fall is also when residents of Kaktovik kill three bowhead whales.
+Bruce Inglangasak, an Inupiaq subsistence hunter who offers wildlife viewing tours, said residents were unsure how tourists would react to whaling.

 Information from: KTOO-FM, http://www.ktoo.org